pulumi/docs/reference/service/saml-gsuite.md

 ## Creating the SAML Application

-1. In the [Admin console](https://admin.google.com/) for your G Suite domain, open the flyout menu in the upper-left corner and choose **Apps &gt; SAML Apps**.
+1. In the [administrator console](https://admin.google.com/) for your G Suite domain, open the flyout menu in the upper-left corner and choose **Apps &gt; SAML Apps**.

     ![The G Suite console](../../images/reference/service/saml-gsuite/gsuite-console.png)